Magnus Attefall

 GX60 is a ceramic/active-carbon composite media with minimal organic compounds, allowing it to operate effectively across a wider pH range (3-11).
 This makes GX60 suitable for varying water treatment conditions without degradation.

-The GX30, primarily composed of glass fiber, has a narrower pH tolerance (6.5-8.5), which limits its applicability.
+The GX30, primarily composed of glass fibre, has a narrower pH tolerance (6.5-8.5), which limits its applicability.

-GX60 features active carbon for enhanced odor control and is tested against Legionella bacteria, ensuring safety against both air- and waterborne pathogens.
+GX60 features active carbon for enhanced odour control and is tested against Legionella bacteria, ensuring safety against both air- and waterborne pathogens.

-GX30 lacks these features, posing a risk in environments where odor control and bacterial safety are critical.
+GX30 lacks these features, posing a risk in environments where odour control and bacterial safety are critical.

 Structural integrity